 Parc de la Mar, Plaça Major and Passeig del Born are all focal-points during the biggest fiestas held throughout the year.
 Against the backdrop of the Cathedral, the nights of fire of Sant Joan and Sant Sebastian are particularly exhilarating.

 Most neighbourhoods have their special fiesta.
 Street concerts and communal barbecues called ‘torrades’, are common occurrences and locals rarely miss an opportunity for some spontaneous Mallorcan folk dancing.

-Palma’s most beautiful avenue filled with families last night to view the switching on of the stunning Christmas lights.
-Find out more. […] Christmas Lights in Palma
+Palma’s most beautiful avenue filled with crowds eager to view this year’s switching on of the stunning Christmas lights. […] Christmas Lights in Palma

 Living in the Old Town